-Throughout 2023, there was significant downward pressure on net asset values due to volatile economic conditions driven by high inflation and energy costs in the Euro-zone.
-Unitholders' equity as at December 31, 2023 was CAD\$246,397 (EUR€168,488), which implies a book value per Unit at that date of CAD\$7.54/Unit or CAD\$7.38/Unit on a fully-diluted basis, using the Weighted Average Number of Units for the period.
+Since Q2 2023, there has been significant downward pressure on net asset values due to volatile economic conditions driven by high inflation and energy costs in the Euro-zone.
+Unitholders' equity as at March 31, 2024 was \$232,671 (€159,222), which implies a book value per Unit at that date of \$7.14/Unit or \$6.97/Unit on a fully-diluted basis, using the weighted average number of Units for the period.

-The REIT has addressed the volatile risks in the current capital markets by implementing short term leasing initiatives for properties in the REIT's Asset Recycling Plan, maintaining a conservative debt-to-gross-book value ratio, currently 43.6%, and securing fixed rate mortgages.
+The REIT has addressed the volatile risks in the current capital markets by implementing short term leasing initiatives for properties in the REIT's Asset Recycling Plan, maintaining a conservative debt-to-gross-book value ratio, currently 46.4%.